Leave of Absence/Withdrawal Information

 We look forward to your return and are here to help you make a positive transition back to Geneseo!

 If you are on a standard leave, you do not need to submit any additional forms in order to return.
-The Enrollment Specialist will contact you prior to the registration/enrollment time period prior to your return, as well as request to meet with you after the start of the semester of your return.
+The Enrollment Specialist will contact you prior to the registration/enrollment time period in the semester before your return.
 Of course, you can also reach out for assistance and support at any time!
-If you were on a medical leave, you will need to follow up with assigned staff from the Health and Counseling center.

-However, if you need to request a semester extension or request to return earlier than the original date, please submit that request to loa-withdrawal@geneseo.edu or call 585 245-5463.
+However, if you need to request a semester extension or request to return earlier than the original date, please submit that request to the Enrollment Specialist via loa-withdrawal@geneseo.edu .

 While students have access to their Geneseo email while on leave, their other accounts will not be reactivated until the date that time tickets to register for classes are issued.
 The housing application in Simplicity will be open on the same date.
 Please refer to the Academic Calendar and Residence Life Housing Information for dates and deadlines.